Simon Doggart

-Simon Jonathon Graham Doggart (8 February 1961 – 23 July 2017) was an English headmaster, and a co-abuser in the Church of England John Smyth sado-masochistic abuse of young men scandal.
+Simon Jonathon Graham Doggart (8 February 1961 – 23 July 2017) was an English headmaster and cricketer.

 Biography

 Born in Winchester, Hampshire, Doggart was educated at Winchester College (1974–79) and Magdalene College, Cambridge.
 He was in the school cricket first XI for three years, and the captain in his last, also playing for the school racquets first pair.

 He represented Cambridge University as a left-handed batsman in 35 first-class matches between 1980 and 1983.
 He was awarded four blues.
 His grandfather Graham Doggart, great-uncle James Hamilton Doggart, father Hubert Doggart and uncle Peter Doggart all played first-class cricket.

-His first cousin is Sebastian Doggart, the English/American television producer.

 After leaving Cambridge he taught in Kenya (1983–85) and at Tonbridge School (1985–89).
 Following a short spell working in recruitment (1989–92), he returned to teaching, this time at Eton College in the History department.
-He was also master-in-charge of cricket during his time at Eton.
-In 1998, he was appointed headmaster of Caldicott School in Farnham Royal, Buckinghamshire.

-He was also a Governor at Harrow School, who appointed him as the Governor with safeguarding responsibilities (see Makin Review at 15.1.27).

-The Makin Review and Doggart's abuse of young men
+The Makin Review and abuse of young men

 In February 2017, it was revealed that a former mentor of his, John Smyth, had sadistically violently beaten public school pupils in the 1970s and 1980s.
 Doggart announced in February 2017 that he intended, at the age of 56, to resign as headmaster of Caldicott School in July 2017.
-In April 2017, it was alleged that Doggart had been a victim of Smyth's abusive beatings as a young man; he had then gone on and also administered severe sado-masochistic beatings alongside Smyth.
+In April 2017, it was alleged that Doggart had been a victim of Smyth's abusive beatings as a young man; and that he later administered severe beatings alongside Smyth.
 In May 2017, the school announced that Doggart was to be replaced as headmaster by Theroshene Naidoo, due to ill health.

-Doggart died on 23 July 2017 in East Wittering, Chichester, England.
+Doggart died of renal cell carcinoma on 23 July 2017 in East Wittering, Chichester, England.

-The subsequent Church of England Makin Review (18 October 2024) found that Doggart was actively involved in this sado-masochistic abuse, noting that by 1982 Doggart "began to be actively involved and carrying out abuse unassisted by John Smyth" (see paragraph 12.1.14).

-According to a contemporaneous document seen by the Makin Review as attempts began to be made to investigate and address this abuse (DCMF 9, March 1982, Makin Review page 77), the practice of beatings began in 1978, but from summer 1979 it gradually escalated in frequency and severity of beatings, and the number of victims involved.
-This document records that “the scale and severity of the practice was horrific” and that “the beatings were with garden canes, with some sort of handle.”
-It records Doggart’s particular enthusiasm (by this point being a Cambridge cricket Blue):